sybrew/the-seo-framework/readme.txt

 **For everyone:**

 * Added: All WooCommerce Product Images from the gallery are now also added with multiple `og:image` meta tags (with dupe detection and automatic resizing if needed).
-Now users can now scroll through your item images when shared on social sites (when supported by the Social Site)!
+Now users can now scroll through and select your item images before sharing on social sites (when supported by the Social Site)!
 * Added: Colorized character counters!
 These subtle colors now let you know you're Doing it Right instantly without going back to the SEO Bar.
 * Added: Custom Title now shows the possible additions to deliver a more expected experience.
 This also takes the Custom HomePage tagline into account.
 This only works on the following conditions:
  * 1. HomePage Title: If Document Title Additions Location is set to "Left".
 When using RTL languages, it should be "Right".